curl/everything-curl/usingcurl-downloads.md

 and possibly download other sub resources such as images, Javascript and CSS files.
 When curl downloads a HTML it will just get that single HTML resource, even if it, when parsed by a browser, would trigger a whole busload of more downloads.
-If you want curl to download any subresources as well, you need to pass those URLs to curl and ask it to get those, just like any other URLs.
+If you want curl to download any sub-resources as well, you need to pass those URLs to curl and ask it to get those, just like any other URLs.

 Clients also differ in how they send their requests, and some aspects of a